szhorvat/MaTeX/README.md

 The limiting factor in the speed of `MaTeX` calls is running the `pdflatex` process, which might take as long as a second and cannot be sped up further.
 However, MaTeX caches results, making subsequent calls with the same TeX code near-instantaneous.

 ##Revision history

+#### Version 1.1.0

+ - MaTeX now attempts to automatically detect the location of Ghostscript and pdflatex on first run
+ - Syntax highlighting for MaTeX functions (added SyntaxInformation)
+ - Minor bug fixes and reliability fixes

 #### Version 1.0.0